 Though there aren’t specifically “adult Disney cruises” there are many, many elements of the ships designs, especially, only adults would appreciate.

 Adults are the main audience for who the splendor was designed for.
 They’re the ones who can truly appreciate the ships’ aesthetics and architectural plans.
-When was the last time you heard a child say, “This chandelier is so stunning!
+When was the last time you heard a child say, “This atrium chandelier is so stunning!
 I love its Art Deco design!”
 Never.
 That’s when.
+(Psst: If the term “atrium” is unfamiliar to you, that’s okay!
+Here’s some essential cruise ship terms you should know.)

 The ships are pristine and the crew is continuously concerned with their upkeep.
 I’ve stayed on a DCL ship when it’s in port and most guests are ashore for day excursions; it’s during this time I’ve seen workers repainting signs and doing extra hallway cleaning.
 It’s really impressive.